JamesLauer/iss-weather-pipeline/README.md

 10. Git commit and push the project again and then go to Actions in the repository to view the status of the jobs.
 Note that the whole pipeline may take up to 30 min to run on the first attempt then around 20 min on each subsequent attempt.
 11. When GitHub Actions finishes successfully, the pipeline will run at the times specified in app/eventbridge/template.yaml.

+### Tear Down Project
+1. Go to the S3 console and empty the contents of each bucket created when deploying the project.
+This should include:
+* bucket-cf-123456789101
+* bucket-cf-123456789101-test
+* bucket-123456789101
+* bucket-123456789101-test
+*
+2. Go to the CloudFormation console, carefully select the projects stacks you want to delete and then click on delete.